Sydney Tower Eye has been a popular tourist attraction in the city for the last 30 years.

 Sydney Tower opening hours

-The last entry up on the Sydney Tower observatory is at 8 pm.
+The last entry up is at 8 pm.

 Best time to visit Sydney Tower

-The best time to reach Sydney Tower is an hour before sunset.
-Sydney’s sunset times
+The best time to reach Sydney Tower Eye is an hour before sunset.

-It is sure to be crowded, but you can see the Sydney skyline in three different lights – during daylight, twilight and night time.
+The observatory will be crowded during these sunset hours, but you can see the Sydney skyline in three different lights – during daylight, twilight, and nighttime.

 The sunset views also make for great photographs.
 Book your sunset visit